nep-pack/NonlinearEigenproblems.jl/README.md

 # How to use it?

-We are currently in a transition phase to Julia 1.0 (or 0.7).
+We are currently in a transition phase to Julia 1.0 (or julia 0.7).
 Stay tuned.

 On julia 0.6.4 you can install it by running
 ```